Dissidia Final Fantasy: Legacy

 Following the game's positive reception by gamers in Japan that surpassed Nomura's expectations, he already had in mind several new ideas for a sequel and wished to feature Kain in it.
 Yoshinori Kitase stated that the fight between Cloud and Sephiroth from the film Advent Children was popular enough to make Japanese gamers do a remake of it for the crossover Dissidia Final Fantasy and expected Western fans to also emulate it.

 A follow up to Dissidia titled Dissidia 012 Final Fantasy was released in March 2011 for the PlayStation Portable.
 Since Dissidia had a concrete ending, the team decided to make the story as a prequel.
 Tetsuya Nomura said that there would be no more Dissidia games following Dissidia 012 although the series may continue "in another form" since the team already believed they did enough with the fighting genre.
 The main story of Dissidia also served as a basis for the 2012 rhythm game Theatrhythm Final Fantasy for the Nintendo 3DS, which also uses multiple characters from the Final Fantasy series.
 In 2013, Ichiro Hazama said that he and much of the team intended to make a third Dissidia title, but did not mention possible platforms.
 Two years later, a new title, Dissidia Final Fantasy NT, was released for arcades in Japan, and later for PlayStation 4 and Windows.
 Unlike the previous Dissidia titles, this game features 3v3 combat, as well as adding new playable characters such as Y'shtola and Ramza Beoulve.
 A freemium mobile spin-off titled Dissidia Final Fantasy Opera Omnia was released in February 2017 for Japan, and January 2018 for international territories respectively.
-Another mobile title, Dissidia Duellum Final Fantasy, is set to be released in 2026.
+Another mobile title, Dissidia Duellum Final Fantasy, was released in March 2026.

 Stranger of Paradise: Final Fantasy Origin, an alternate universe prequel to the first Final Fantasy, makes several allusions to the Dissidia franchise especially during its final DLC episode Different Future.
 For instance, manikins, the common enemies featured in Dissidias story mode, are featured as a game and plot element in the DLC episode.